b3n-byte/CS/README.md

 # CS
 My computer science pilgrimage

-All my progress and projects in CS, the bible of logic What I record:
+All my progress and projects in CS, the language of logic

+What I record:
 - projects I have completed
 - Notes from textbooks and acquired theory